Elon Musk's Twitter: Everything you need to know, from layoffs to verification

 Twitter shuts down Revue, its newsletter platform

 Revue, the newsletter platform acquired by Twitter in January 2021, sent a message to newsletter writers on December 14 declaring, “We’ve made the difficult decision to shut down Revue.”
-Writers have until January 18, 2023 to retrieve their data before everything is deleted.
+Writers had until January 18, 2023 to retrieve their data before everything was deleted.

 Twitter disperses the Trust & Safety Council